quicwg/multipath/draft-ietf-quic-multipath.md

 The list of received packets used to send acknowledgements also remains unaffected as the packet number space is associated with a path.

-The peer that sends the MP_RETIRE_CONNECTION_ID frame can keep sending data using the same IP addresses and UDP ports associated with the path ID, but uses a different connection ID when doing so.
+The peer that sends the MP_RETIRE_CONNECTION_ID frame can keep sending data on the path that the retired connection ID was used on but has to use a different connection ID for the same Path ID when doing so.
-If no other connection ID is available, the endpoint cannot send on this path.
-This can happen if, e.g., the connection ID issuer requests retirement of a connection ID using the Retire Prior To field in the NEW_CONNECTION_ID frame but does provide sufficient new CIDs.
+If no other connection ID for the same Path ID is available, the endpoint cannot send on this path.
+This can happen if, e.g., the connection ID issuer requests retirement of a connection ID using the Retire Prior To field in the MP_NEW_CONNECTION_ID frame but does provide sufficient new CIDs.

 Note that even if a peer cannot send on a path anymore because it does not have